On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: N-body simulations and numerical data

 \section{N-body simulations and numerical data}

-The numerical data are public available and generated from N-body simulations carried out by the Virgo consortium.
+The simulation data are publicly available and are generated from N-body simulations carried out by the Virgo consortium.
 A comprehensive description of the data can be found in \citep{Frenk:2000-Public-Release-of-N-body-simul,Jenkins:1998-Evolution-of-structure-in-cold}.
-As the first step, current study uses simulation runs with Ω = 1 and the standard CDM power spectrum (SCDM) to focus on the matter-dominant gravitational flow.
-Similar analysis can be extended to other model with different assumptions and parameters in the future.
-Current simulation includes 17 million particles with particle mass of $2.27\times 10^{11}$ ${M_{\odot}/h}$.
-The simulation box sizes around 240 Mpc/h, where \textit{h} is the reduced Hubble constant.
-The same set of data has been widely used in a number of studies from clustering statistics \citep{Jenkins:1998-Evolution-of-structure-in-cold} to formation of cluster halos in large scale environment \citep{Colberg:1999-Linking-cluster-formation-to-l}, and test of models for halo abundances and mass functions \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im}.
-Some key numerical parameters of N-body simulation are listed in Table \ref{tab:1}.
+As a first step, the current study uses simulation runs with $\Omega$ = 1 and the standard CDM power spectrum (SCDM) to focus on matter-dominant gravitational flow.
+Similar analysis can be extended to other models with different assumptions and parameters in the future.
+The current simulation includes 17 million particles with a particle mass of $2.27\times 10^{11}$ ${M_{\odot}/h}$.
+The gravitational softening length is $36kpc/h$.
+The simulation box is about 239.5 Mpc/h, where \textit{h=0.5} is the reduced Hubble constant.
+The same set of data has been widely used in several studies ranging from clustering statistics \citep{Jenkins:1998-Evolution-of-structure-in-cold} to halo formation in a large-scale environment \citep{Colberg:1999-Linking-cluster-formation-to-l}, and in the testing of models for halo abundances and mass functions \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im}.
+Some key parameters of the N-body simulations are listed in Table \ref{tab:1}.

-Two relevant datasets from this N-boby simulation, i.e. halo-based and correlation-based statistics of dark matter flow, can be found at Zenodo.org \citep{Xu:2022-Dark_matter-flow-dataset-part1, Xu:2022-Dark_matter-flow-dataset-part2}, along with the accompanying presentation slides, "A comparative study of dark matter flow \& hydrodynamic turbulence and its applications" \citep{Xu:2022-Dark_matter-flow-and-hydrodynamic-turbulence-presentation}.
-All data files are also available on GitHub \citep{Xu:Dark_matter_flow_dataset_2022_all_files}.
+In this paper, a correlation-based approach is used to directly calculate the real-space statistics by pairwise averaging over all particle pairs on a given scale.
+This approach can maximally extract the information contained in N-body simulations and generate complete statistics on all scales without involving any projection kernels (e.g. cloud-in-cell).
+However, it is also computationally intensive to identify all pairs of particles on all scales.
+The selected N-body simulation has a relatively low resolution with fewer particles compared with some recent large-scale cosmological simulations.
+This allows computationally affordable calculations of various real-space two-point statistics.
+With increasing computing power, the same approach can be applied similarly to other simulations with higher resolution and more particles.
+Two relevant datasets from this N-body simulation, that is, halo-based and correlation-based statistics of dark matter flow, can be found at Zenodo.org \citep{Xu:2022-Dark_matter-flow-dataset-part1, Xu:2022-Dark_matter-flow-dataset-part2}.